Azure/ResourceModules/arm/Microsoft.Automation/automationAccounts/variables/readme.md

 # Automation Account Variables `[Microsoft.Automation/automationAccounts/variables]`

-This module deploys variables to an Azure Automation Account.
+This module deploys a variable to an Azure Automation Account.

 ## Resource Types